folkertvanheusden/iESP/README.md

 what it is
 ----------
 iESP is an iSCSI target that was originally designed for the ESP32 and Teensy 4.1 microcontroller.
 This allows you to boot your VMWare cluster from an SD-card :-)
-Since then it was ported to Linux, \*BSD and microsoft windows.
+Since then it was ported to Linux, \*BSD and Microsoft Windows.

 requirements
 ------------
-* a Linux/\*BSD/windows system or a supported microcontroller with an SD-card reader connected to it.
+* a Linux/\*BSD/Windows system or a supported microcontroller with an SD-card reader connected to it.
 * platformio (for microcontrollers)
 * cmake (for the other systems)